-Have you ever wondered why the president is referred to as … the president?
-Wikipedia says that around 1789 or so, other terms like Highness, Electoral Highness, Excellency and Majesty were being tossed around as potential titles for the top job.
+Have you ever wondered why the president is referred to as . . . the president?
+In 1789 or so, other terms like Highness, Electoral Highness, Excellency, and Majesty were tossed around as potential titles for the top job.
 Vice President John Adams liked that last one, though Thomas Jefferson reportedly said that it was “the most superlatively ridiculous thing I ever heard of,” and Benjamin Franklin considered those types of titles to be “absolutely mad.”
-Did he tell them to go fly a kite?
+Drama.

-In recent years as the use of attributive nouns (nouns acting as modifiers) has become more widespread, the popularity of the form “Presidents Day” has increased—this is the style favored by the Associated Press Stylebook, and followed by most newspapers and some magazines.
+However, recently the popularity of the form “Presidents Day” has increased—this is the style favored by the Associated Press Stylebook and followed by most newspapers and magazines.
 “President’s Day” as an alternate rendering of “Washington’s Birthday,” or for the purpose of commemorating the presidency as an institution, is a proper use of a possessive and is the legal spelling in eight states.
-It is however a misspelling when used with the intention of celebrating more than one individual (see also apostrophe).

 Want to learn more about some of our presidents who commanded their speeches (in good ways and bad)?
 Take a look at these Chiefs of Presidential Speech.